Waleed18574/Waleed_Data_Analyst_Portfolio_Projects/MS_Excel_Projects/MS_Excel_Project_3_Car_Sales_Revenue_Analysis/README.md

 # Car Sales Revenue Analysis
 ![](Images/dashboard.PNG)
 ## Introduction
-The objective of this project was to build a self-service daynamic and interactive dashboard that provides a break down of the revenue for a cal sales company.I statrted this project an Excel table that included the names and regions of the managers (sales-persons) and 2 text (tsv) files that included the sales records for automobiles companies btw.
-2015 and 2016.
+The objective of this project was to build a self-service daynamic and interactive dashboard that provides a break down of the revenue for a cal sales company.I statrted this project an Excel table that included the names and regions of the managers (sales-persons) and 2 text (tsv) files that included the sales records for automobiles companies btw. the year 2015 and 2016 and then add the records for 2017.

 ## Tasks Summary